Blog

 The specifics vary by industry, but the logic is consistent: separate risk, separate assets, and control how income moves.

-• Tech founders often place software IP in one entity, operations in another, and licensing flows at the holding-company level.
+• Tech founders may place software IP in one entity, operations in another, and license usage.

-• Real estate entrepreneurs may put each property in its own LLC, with a management company overseeing all leasing, maintenance, and staff.
+• Real estate entrepreneurs may place each property in its own LLC with a management company overseeing ops.

-• Ecommerce owners may separate the brand, fulfillment operations, and ad/marketing functions into different entities.
+• Ecommerce owners may separate the brand, fulfillment operations, and marketing functions.

 How Qupid Tax Designs and Maintains Your Entity Stack